 Grading in the EMBA program is on the basis of Pass with Distinction/Pass/Low Pass/Fail.
-A grade of Pass with Distinction is awarded to participants who demonstrate exceptional performance by achieving a numerical grade of 3.75 or above.
+A grade of Pass with

+Distinction is awarded to participants who demonstrate an exceptional performance.

-University guidelines on repeating courses and on academic standing apply, as outlined in the Academic Policies and Regulations section of this catalog.
+University guidelines on academic standing and on repeating courses apply, as outlined in the Academic Policies and Regulations section of this catalog.

-To be awarded an EMBA degree, the program requires the completion of 15 courses totaling 45 credits with a CGPA of 3.00 or above.
+To be awarded an EMBA degree, the program requires the successful completion of 15 courses totaling 45 credits with a CGPA of 3.00 or above.